RRSP DECISIONS AND CHOICES

 - All papers presume some tax structure for certain assets types.
-Their conclusions would not hold in countries with different taxes, or after tax rates change.
-Their conclusions apply only to those in the tax bracket assumed, (usually the top tax bracket) not to less wealthy people.
+Their conclusions would not hold in countries with different taxes, or after politicians change the tax rates.
+Their conclusions apply only to those in the tax bracket assumed, (usually the top tax bracket) not to everyone else.

 - Many make invalid assumptions like 'capital gains are never taxed', not because the tax rate is zero, but because they assume investors never sell, not even in old age.

 - They never come to variable conclusions based on variable rates of return.
 They always presume the rate of return for each asset class is a 'given'.
 That makes their conclusion worthless when (eg) interest rates are far lower than their historical average.

 - Older papers that model the choice of companies to either a) contribute to their staff's pension plan, or b) pay down debt, or c) invest for growth ... from the point of view of the investor holding that company's stock .... are still referenced as accepted wisdom regarding the Asset Location preferences of the beneficiaries of pension plans.
 Yet the model is completely different.
 The POV is completely different.

 As a general rule Put high return assets in RRSPs and TFSAs unless .....